vaibhavsagar/presentations/sat-solvers/presentation.md

 - NP-complete (!)
 - Can express any other NP-complete problem!

-## Any NP-complete problem can be expressed as a Boolean Satisfiability Problem!

 ## SAT Solvers

 Programs that solve boolean satisfiability problems and tell you satisfying